What Is a Motion Sensor Alarm?

 Hybrid motion sensors apply several technologies.
 Case in point, a motion sensor camera can be integrated into inside and outside access control systems, and the technology in use will depend on whether it is dark or light.

 How does each of these motion sensors work?

 Common motion sensor alarm systems work by using the following technologies:

-1. Passive infrared motion alarm sensors detect body temperature of the moving objects.
-When the access control system is in armed mode, it can sense skin temperature and body radiation that differs from the inanimate objects in the background.
+1. Passive infrared motion alarm sensors detect the body temperature of the moving objects.
+When the access control system is in the armed mode, it can sense skin temperature and body radiation that differs from the inanimate objects in the background.
 The passive technology in infrared sensors works like a protective mesh around the premises that is activated once a set temperature threshold is surpassed.
 They are great indoor solutions.

 2. Active infrared motion sensors emit electrical signals that connect to a light detector.
 When the electric beam gets cut off by motion, it triggers the motion sensor alarm sound.
 They work better outside.